 No Overlays In Qualifying For FHA And Fannie Mae Mortgage After Chapter 7 Bankruptcy

-The Gustan Cho Team at CrossCountry Mortgage Inc. NMLS 3029 is a national Fannie Mae, Freddie Mac, Ginnie Mae Direct Lender licensed in 50 states with no overlays on government and conventional loans.
+Gustan Cho Associates Mortgage Group represents a national Fannie Mae, Freddie Mac, Ginnie Mae Direct Lender licensed in multiple states with no overlays on government and conventional loans.

-- CrossCountry Mortgage does not have any lender overlays on all mortgage loan programs unlike banks and other mortgage companies.
+- We do not have any lender overlays on all mortgage loan programs unlike banks and other mortgage companies

-- As long as you get an approve/eligible per automated findings and can provide the conditions requested from the Automated Underwriting System, we can not just close on the loan but close it on time
+- With an approve/eligible per automated findings and as long a borrowers can provide the conditions requested from the Automated Underwriting System, we can not just close on the loan but close it on time

 - Many banks and/or mortgage lenders may have lender overlays which cap the maximum debt to income ratios to no greater than 45%.